 Understanding Caterpillar's Unusual Options Activity

-Shares of Caterpillar (NYSE:CAT) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $202.87.
+Shares of Caterpillar (NYSE:CAT) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $209.29.

 - Sentiment: BULLISH